Not Yet Published

 “This is a blatant HIPAA violation,” the administrator snarls.
 “Ms. Gerstheimer will go to jail for revealing patients’ confidential medical information.”

 “Wrong!
 Tracy didn’t give me their information, not even their names.
 She contacted both patients directly, told them the situation, left my contact info.
-After that, it was their decision to share their stories.”
+After that, it was up to them to share their stories.”

 The administrator’s look, a mixture of rage and shock, is quite satisfying.
 Andrew, however, looks disturbingly calm.
 “As long as we’re sharing,” he says, “we know about Novak’s recent injury.
 You can’t afford to wait until trial; he needs money for surgery.
 So, let’s talk turkey.”
 Panic spills from Patti’s eyes.

-Fortunately, when I couldn’t reach Patti for the past week, I suspected something like this might have happened and developed a contingency plan.
+Fortunately, when I couldn’t reach her for the past week, I suspected something like this might have happened and developed a contingency plan.
 It’s time to play that trump card.

 “To make sure you couldn’t leverage Novak’s tragic injury, I’ve arranged another option.”
 I hand out one last document.
 “This is a binding offer from Bobrow & Sons, a litigation funding company.
 As you know, they pay plaintiffs who need cash immediately, in exchange for a piece of the eventual litigation pie.”
 Basically, Patti can sell them most of her case.
 They’d get 75% of whatever a jury awards her.